-In fact while we’re only 12th in terms of production in Europe at 8.32 million Hectolitres (up from 2017’s 8.02 million Hl) via our 128 breweries, Ireland is the seventh-largest beer exporter by volume at 3.7m Hl, according to the 2019 annual statistical report from the Brewers of Europe, a Brussels-based organisation that represents breweries across the continent.
+In fact while we’re only 12th in terms of production in Europe at 8.32 million Hectolitres (up from 2017’s 8.02 million Hl) via our 128 breweries, Ireland is the seventh-largest beer exporter by volume at 3.7m Hl, according to the 2019 annual statistical report (which reviews the 2018 year) from the Brewers of Europe, a Brussels-based organisation that represents breweries across the Continent.
 Belgium itself is the largest beer exporter at 16.2m Hl.

 The value of our beer exports was put at €267 million last year according to Drinks Ireland|Beer’s own annual market report published earlier this year.
 We now export more beer than Denmark, Italy, Spain, Portugal and Austria.